Kuželov

 Kuželov (Kuzelau) is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 400 inhabitants.

 Kuželov, a part of traditional ethnographic region Horňácko, lies approximately 27 km east of Hodonín, 75 km south-east of Brno, and 262 km south-east of Prague.

+Demographics

 Sights

 Kuželov is known for a windmill, protected as a national cultural monument.
 It dates from 1842.
 It is a rare example of preserved Holland-type windmill.
 After the reconstruction, the mill is functional again and its interior houses an exposition about milling and life in the Horňácko region.